-32.1.6 A question of interpretation of the Rules and Regulations of Teqball arising from the decision of the Chief Referee, or a question of tournament or match conduct arising from the decision of a Competition Manager, may be submitted by the player or team captain eligible to make an appeal, through their parent association, for consideration by FITEQ.
+32.1.6 A question of interpretation of the Rules and Regulations of Teqball arising from the decision of the

+Chief Referee, or a question of tournament or match conduct arising from the decision of a Competition Manager, may be submitted by the player or team captain eligible to make an appeal, through their parent association, for consideration by FITEQ.

-33 DISCIPLINARY ACTIONS
+33 DISCIPLINARY PROCEDURE

-33.1 INTEGRITY
+33.1 BASIS OF DISCIPLINARY MEASURES

-33.1.1 Disciplinary actions may be taken during the period of a match or competition for violations of integrity and the relevant governing rules as defined in Section 34.
+33.1.1 Disciplinary actions may be taken in connection with a match or competition for violations of the FITEQ Integrity Policies set out in Section 34 hereof and these Rules.
+Disciplinary actions may be taken during a match or after the match based on the event report/records.